-2. Provide Quality Content
+2. Don't be a Fluffer: Write Quality Content

 Quality content also attracts backlinks which make your site more authoritative.
 When you have quality content, people will be more likely to share it with their friends, colleagues, and family members, therefore boosting your rankings faster than focusing only on keywords.

 Quality content means useful content.
 It needs to contain updated information or tips that your readers can implement straight away.

 Pro Tip: Google your topic and scutinize your top 5 competitors' pages.
 Write better content that theirs.

 A compelling title will help get you to the top of search engine results.
 Use the AIDA formula to create effective ads:

 Attention: Attract your prospective visitors.
 Make your content stand out.

 Interest: Raise the interest of your customers by providing quality content so they won’t look elsewhere for answers.

 Desire: Convince your visitors that your content will satisfy their needs, so that if you put your product or service in the content, they’ll buy it.

 Action: Lead customers to take action upon reading your content and take measurable action like sharing your content or buying a product from your website.